craftworkgames/website/docs/features/collision/collision.md

 ```

 ### CollisionComponent

+(Needed: You will need to create one instance of this.)

 This is the main driver that manages the collide-able entities.
 This class passes the entities position updates down to the Space Algorithm.
 Finally it does the collision checks between entities in layers.
 All entities in each layer are always checked against the entities in the default layer.